melounusaty/thermopro-tp902-home-assistant/README.md

 For **TP902**, the integration provides:

-- `Probe 1` — temperature sensor
+- `Probe 1` — temperature sensor.
-- `Probe 2` — temperature sensor
+- `Probe 2` — temperature sensor.
-- `Battery` — diagnostic battery sensor
+- `Battery` — diagnostic battery sensor.
-- `Units` — select entity for Celsius / Fahrenheit
+- `Units` — select entity for Celsius / Fahrenheit.
-- `Alarm sound` — switch entity
+- `Alarm sound` — switch entity.
-- `Probe 1 alarm` — switch entity
+- `Probe 1 alarm` — switch entity.
-- `Probe 1 Min` — number entity
+- `Probe 1 Min` — number entity.
-- `Probe 1 Max` — number entity
+- `Probe 1 Max` — number entity.
-- `Probe 2 alarm` — switch entity
+- `Probe 2 alarm` — switch entity.
-- `Probe 2 Min` — number entity
+- `Probe 2 Min` — number entity.
-- `Probe 2 Max` — number entity
+- `Probe 2 Max` — number entity.
+- `Alarm snooze` — button entity to silence an active alarm until the next trigger.
+- `Backlight` — button entity to briefly light the display.

 Only Probe 1 and Probe 2 are created for TP902 in the current integration, since those are the channels used in the Home Assistant implementation and the remaining TP902 channels are not useful for this setup.